Skip to Main Content

 1. You may review, update and correct your contact information, including your telephone number and email address, after logging in to the website, or by calling our office.

-2. You can elect not to utilize the payment portal of APRS’ website and not to make payments via debit card or check.
+2. You may elect not to utilize the payment portal of APRS’ website and not to make payments via debit card or check.

-3. You may opt out of having your personally identifiable information, which has been voluntarily provided to APRS, prospectively retained by APRS.
+3. You may opt out of having your personally identifiable information, which has been voluntarily provided to us, prospectively retained by APRS.

 You may exercise your choices by contacting us at